-25.4 A Wide Range of Issues - Examples
+A Wide Range of Issues

-Financial consumer protection issues range from large-scale systemic problems through to more specific problems affecting individuals, or small numbers of consumers.
+Financial consumer protection issues range from large-scale systemic problems through to more specific problems affecting individuals, or small numbers of consumers, and involve: saving and investing; borrowing and credit; insurance; payments; advice.
 At the large scale end there have been a number of major mis-selling issues over recent decades, shown in Table 1.